 Amazon’s Career Choice Program will pay up to $5,250 annually (for full-time workers) and includes certificate, associate, and bachelor’s degrees in high-demand fields, including commercial trucking, aircraft mechanics, nursing, and more.

 The program not only benefits full-time employees.
 Part-time workers can earn up to $2,625 a year in college tuition compensation.
 Amazon is bringing the classroom to its employees, and many Amazon facilities include educational spaces where its associates can follow both in-person and virtual courses.

 But first, of course, you’ll have to earn your high school or equivalent degree (GED) to be eligible to benefit from this great opportunity.
 Amazon also compensates its workers for the cost of GED testing and high school completion courses.

 Under Starbucks’ Tuition Assistance Program, the “College Achievement Plan,” the company’s employees can earn a bachelor’s degree from Arizona State University, entirely at the company’s expense.
 Applicants can choose from more than 100 academic programs, and there are no requirements to keep on working at Starbucks upon completion of the program.

-Starbucks was among the first major corporations that introduced full-tuition benefits for its workers, and the company pays fully for tuition and fees for all online Bachelor’s degrees at Arizona State University.
+Starbucks was among the first major corporations to introduce full-tuition benefits for its workers, and the company pays fully for tuition and fees for all online bachelor’s degrees at Arizona State University.
 The programs range from STEM to arts and design degrees.

 To be able to benefit from this program, Starbucks workers must have worked at least 240 hours at the company, and it must be their first bachelor’s degree.
 Through the Starbucks “College Achievement Plan,” over 14,500 of the company’s workers have enrolled in ASU’s online college courses.